MicrosoftDocs/quantum-docs-pr/articles/install-guide/vs-code.md

           Teleportation successful!!
   ```

-### Optional Dependencies ###

-Some of the samples demonstrate using the Quantum Development Kit with other programming environments, and have additional installation requirement:

-- Some samples use the Node.js Package Manager (NPM) to handle user interface dependencies.
-  NPM can be installed [manually](https://nodejs.org/en/download/current/) or through a [package manager](https://nodejs.org/en/download/package-manager/).
-- The Python interoperability feature (currently in Windows-only preview) has been developed for the [Anaconda distribution](https://www.anaconda.com/download/) of Python 3.6.
-  Please see the [README](https://github.com/Microsoft/Quantum/tree/master/Samples/PythonInterop/README.md) file provided with the Python sample for more details.

-Additionally, the Quantum Development Kit is provided along with libraries for non-commercial use.
+In addition to these libraries and samples, the Quantum Development Kit is provided along with further libraries for non-commercial use.
 These libraries may be found in the [Microsoft/Quantum-NC](https://github.com/microsoft/quantum-nc) repository on GitHub.